-Surely not to be missed by all interested participants.
+not be missed by all interested parties.

 See you in Bandung.

-Warm regards, Conference committee of the 3rd ICoTiC
+Warmest regards, Conference committee of the 3rd ICoTiC

 Representing Telkom University and other collaborated institutions, we proudly present the 2nd International Conference on Transformation in Communication (2nd ICoTiC).